 • Egg white.
 A simple egg wash of egg white and water will help keep the dry pastry together and helps it to bake up golden brown.

-Variations
+Variations and substitutions

 • Mini turnovers.
 Cut out smaller square pieces of puff pastry and make these treats bite-sized.